harsh-vardhhan/TrakBitApp/README.md

 * Location
 * Device

-### The app could also allow to clock-in using

-* QR Code
-* Beacon / BLE

-### The app should be able to support all of the functionalities in offline mode.
+### Features
+* Tracking Location behind the scenes.
+* Working offline and synced with Realm cloud.